SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Prediction Results

 \section{Prediction Results}

-For this study we selected a small CEC ecoregion: the Middle Atlantic Coastal Plains (Level III ecoregion 8.5.1, see Fig.~\ref{fig-lvl3}).
-The Middle Atlantic Coastal Plains have a broad range of moisture ratios with which to test the capabilities of SOMOSPIE.
-We consider the simpler kNN module as our base module and use kNN to study the effects of data processing decisions on predictions, but we assess the prediction-generation capability of our engine with all the machine learning methods on this region, identifying their strengths and weaknesses.

-The soil moisture ratios we use for the training data of all of these demonstrations are from April 2016.
+For this study we selected a small Commission for Environmental Cooperation (CEC) ecoregion: the Middle Atlantic Coastal Plains (Level~III ecoregion~8.5.1, see Fig.~\ref{fig-lvl3}).
+This region has a broad range of moisture ratios with which to test the capabilities of SOMOSPIE.
+The soil moisture ratios we use for the observed data of all of these demonstrations are from April 2016.
 For each latitude and longitude coordinate pair in the satellite data, we take the average of all soil moisture ratios available in that pixel that month.

+SOMOSPIE can increase the granularity of soil moisture information from coarse-grained satellite data to arbitrarily fine resolution using machine learning techniques.
+Presently we downscale from the original satellite-derived soil moisture native resolution ($27 \times 27$ km) to the $1 \times 1$ km resolution of our topographic predictors.
+In Section~\ref{model_decisions}, we demonstrate this with three machine learning methods: KKNN, RF, and HYPPO.
+Then in Section~\ref{data_decisions}, we take a step back in the SOMOSPIE workflow and examine the effects of data decisions on prediction.
+In particular, we generate predictions for the same ecoregion (8.5.1) using KKNN and RF, but with training data from a larger region or with PCA reduction applied to the 15 topographic dimensions of the training data.